 These three stages allow the established performance standards for the assessments to be maintained on all subsequent test forms.
-For example, the STAAR EOC performance standards for Algebra I, biology, and U.S. history were approved by the commissioner of education in April 2012, and those STAAR EOC assessments were administered for the first time in spring 2012.
+The STAAR EOC assessment performance standards for Algebra I, biology, and U.S. history were approved by the Commissioner of Education in April 2012, and those STAAR EOC assessments were administered for the first time in spring 2012.
 Thus, the scale-score systems for those STAAR EOC assessments were first implemented with the spring 2012 administration.

 All subsequent test forms for a given STAAR EOC assessment have been or will be equated to this scale score system.
-STAAR and TELPAS reading assessments all require annual equating.
+All Texas assessments are utilizing one or more of these three types of equating.